gnieboer/tsp-redesign/pages/living-in-retirement/making-a-withdrawal.md

 The Internal Revenue Code (IRC) requires that you receive a portion of your TSP account beginning in the calendar year when you become age 70½ and are separated from service.
 The portion is called a Required Minimum Distribution (RMD).

 We calculate RMDs based on your account balance and your age using the IRS Uniform Lifetime Table.
-For detailed information and the tax rules regarding RMDs, see the TSP tax notice [*Important Tax Information About Your TSP Withdrawal and Required Minimum Distributions*](https://www.tsp.gov/PDF/formspubs/tsp-775.pdf).
+For detailed information and the tax rules regarding RMDs, see the TSP tax notice [Important Tax Information About Your TSP Withdrawal and Required Minimum Distributions](https://www.tsp.gov/PDF/formspubs/tsp-775.pdf).

 #### RMD requirements